Aadhaar-debug/pascop/README.md

 ## Proposed Solution
-To address the problem of the lack of cyber hygiene awareness among Indian internet users and the increasing risks associated with online activities, we have developed a comprehensive solution called KAVACH.
-KAVACH is an AI-based advisory tool that provides users with a one-stop solution to safeguard their online activities.
-It keeps track of all online activities and provides real-time alerts and suggestions to users, enabling them to make informed decisions about their online behavior.KAVACH uses federated learning models to improve its algorithms continuously.
-By utilizing deep neural networks, it identifies complex types of attacks and classifies them for the users, ensuring a safer online experience.Moreover, to ensure users' privacy and security, KAVACH uses a sandboxing agent that tests the product before deploying it onto users' devices.
-This approach enables us to detect and prevent malware attacks and prevent cybercriminals from accessing users' confidential information.KAVACH is designed to meet the needs of users of all skill levels, making it easy for anyone to use it.
+To address the problem of the lack of cyber hygiene awareness among Indian internet users and the increasing risks associated with online activities, we have developed a comprehensive solution called Pascop.
+Pascop is an AI-based advisory tool that provides users with a one-stop solution to safeguard their online activities.
+It keeps track of all online activities and provides real-time alerts and suggestions to users, enabling them to make informed decisions about their online behavior.
+Pascop uses federated learning models to improve its algorithms continuously.
+By utilizing deep neural networks, it identifies complex types of attacks and classifies them for the users, ensuring a safer online experience.
+Moreover, to ensure users' privacy and security, Pascop uses a sandboxing agent that tests the product before deploying it onto users' devices.
+This approach enables us to detect and prevent malware attacks and prevent cybercriminals from accessing users' confidential information.
+Pascop is designed to meet the needs of users of all skill levels, making it easy for anyone to use it.
 Our ultimate goal is to create a safe online environment for Indian internet users and prevent them from falling victim to cyber-attacks.
-With KAVACH, we believe we can make a significant impact in promoting cyber hygiene awareness among Indian internet users and keep them safe online.
+With Pascop, we believe we can make a significant impact in promoting cyber hygiene awareness among Indian internet users and keep them safe online.

 ## Features